ndd21/PHYS281/docs/index.md

 * Do not use code for illegal or malicious activities.
 * Make sure you properly attribute any part of your code that uses code/algorithms from other sources.
 Many codes have open source licenses that allow you to use them or edit them provided proper credit is given.
-Consider giving an open source license to your own code (see e.g., [here](https://choosealicense.com/)), such as an [MIT license](https://choosealicense.com/licenses/mit/) or [GPL license](https://choosealicense.com/licenses/gpl-3.0/).
+Consider giving an open source license to your own code (see, e.g., [here](https://choosealicense.com/)), such as an [MIT license](https://choosealicense.com/licenses/mit/) or [GPL license](https://choosealicense.com/licenses/gpl-3.0/).